Adem K: The Community Chest

-After releasing a well received solo album in 2010, Kerimofski formed the Community Chest featuring close friends, his wife Dee and Turnstyle producer Laurie Sinagra, winner of numerous West Australian Music Industry Awards.
+After releasing a well received solo album in 2010, Kerimofski formed the Community Chest with his wife Dee and Turnstyle producer Laurie Sinagra, winner of numerous West Australian Music Industry Awards.
 Originally formed to perform Adem's solo material, the band forged their own identity and eventually recorded a debut album, which was released in July 2013 on vinyl format.
 The band released an EP "Make Your Decision Now And Live With It Forever" in October 2015 which further explored Kerimofski's interest in drones, repetition and rural futurism.
 Self-produced, the EP was mastered by Stereolab producer Paul Tipler in London.
 The band released the "Concrete" EP in early September 2019, eschewing the drones and extended endings of their previous release for more compact songs with even stronger lead synth elements and sparse guitar work.
 The song "Reflections Through Corrugations" written by Kerimofski and sung by Dee came in at number 71 of radio station RTRFM's 100 most played songs of 2019.
 During the early days of the COVID-19 pandemic in Australia Kerimofski prepared several songs for release, releasing 3 as singles.
 The first single "In My Dreams" was released in September 2020 and mixed by American-born producer Casey Rice.
 It came in at number 24 of radio station RTRFM's 100 most played songs of 2020.
-The second single "Handshake" was recorded and mixed by the band (with Kerimofski’s son receiving a co-writing credit) and post-production by Andy Ramsay of Stereolab.
+The second single "Handshake" was recorded and mixed by the band with post-production by Andy Ramsay of Stereolab.
 It was launched with a custom brewed beer called "Hazy Handshake" using a recipe provided by Kerimofski.
-The third song, "SOUNDER" was mixed by Aaron Espinoza at Ship Studio in Los Angeles and features additional production and sound manipulation from Jason Lytle of Grandaddy.
-These singles, along with several other songs are assumed to appear on a future release.
+The third song, "SOUNDER" was mixed by Aaron Espinoza at Ship Studio in Los Angeles and features additional production and sound manipulation from Jason Lytle of Grandaddy.Adding two new songs and an alternate version of “Handshake”, the band released the synth-heavy EP “Mono/Poly” in March 2024.